Autonomous Recordation Agent

-Build an agent that listens to webhooks, validates the proof chain, detects discrepancies, and auto-escalates.
+Build an agent that listens to webhooks, stores proofs, detects mismatches, and alerts an operator.

-This example builds a fully autonomous settlement agent using Express.js.
-It listens to PacSpace webhooks, validates incoming proofs, checks for discrepancies against a local ledger, monitors SLA compliance, and auto-escalates when something is wrong.
+This example builds an agent using Express.js.
+It listens to PacSpace webhooks, stores proof fields, checks for mismatches against a local record store, and alerts an operator when something needs review.

 Prerequisites